Big Payday for Gay Married Couples

 Birds of a feather – Gay Married Couples

-A large proportion of LGBT couples flock to major metropolitan areas – sophisticated seats of power and centers of media, culture and consumerism – many of which are located on the coasts.
+A large proportion of LGBT couples flock to major metropolitan areas.
+The sophisticated seats of power and centers of media, culture and consumerism.
+Many of which are located on the coasts.
 These places tend to have higher cost of living but at the same time are the locus for jobs offering commensurate higher pay.
 Of course gay folks live everywhere but we are significantly better represented in what some would describe as more desirable cities that are, as it happens, the most gay-friendly as well.
-Let’s see . . . would you rather live in Manhattan, L.A., Miami or San Fran as versus, say, the stomping grounds of Christian Supremacist V.P.-elect Mike Pence in Indianapolis or of homophobic Pat ‘The Great Discriminiator’ McCrory’s Raleigh, North Carolina (no offense to the good people of Charlotte and other towns who worked so diligently to enact LGBT rights ordinances)?
+Let’s see . . . would you rather live in Manhattan, L.A., Miami or San Fran as versus, say, the stomping grounds of Christian Supremacist V.P.-elect Mike Pence in Indianapolis.
+Or of homophobic Pat ‘The Great Discriminiator’ McCrory’s Raleigh, North Carolina (no offense to the good people of Charlotte and other towns who worked so diligently to enact LGBT rights ordinances)?

 It should be noted, that heterosexual couples do in fact actually earn more than same-sex female couples when you compares couple who live in the same three-digit ZIP code regions.
 My guess is lesbian couples in part earn more than the average straight couple has more to do with location than sexual orientation.

 - Where the boys are

 Millennia of male privilege and entrenched economic sexism mean that men still make more than women do.
 Unfair, sure.
 Unexpected, not so much.
 It follows that two men make more than a male/female couple and certainly more than two women together.
 But here’s the twist; lesbian married couples on average actually earn more than their straight counterparts.
 Hmmmmm.